Youngin9210/Weather-Dashboard/README.md

 ## Description

-This webpage utilizes jQuery along with Moment.js and Bootstrap to create a day planner for office hours.
-When entering a task into a textarea and clicking the corresponding save button, the task is then saved to localStorage.
-Upon refreshing or reloading the page, the items in localStorage are then printed to the corresponding textarea that they were originally saved to.
+This webpage utilizes jQuery along with Moment.js and Bootstrap to create a weather dashboard.
+When searching for a city, the current weather conditions are display along with the 5-day forecast for that city.

 Check it out here https://youngin9210.github.io/Weather-Dashboard/